-For the year ended December 31, 2016, the bonus entitlement was 90% of base salary for the CEO and 60% for the other executives.
-Divisional KPIs are oriented towards the functional responsibility of an executive, and will vary from year to year.
+For the year ended 31 December 2019, the bonus entitlement was 90% of TFR for the CEO and 60% for the other executives.

-The divisional KPIs typically contain a set of five (5) indicators, designed to mirror the key strategic projects that the executive is due to complete for a particular year.
+Corporate KPIs contain a fixed category of indicators that the Company assesses itself against on an annual basis.
+The divisional KPIs typically contain a set of five (5) indicators, designed to mirror key performance targets that the Company is targeting to achieve for a particular year.